Kysre Gondrezick

-Kysre Rae Gondrezick (born July 27, 1997) is an American professional basketball player who is currently a free agent.
-She previously played for the WNBA's Indiana Fever and Chicago Sky.
+Kysre Rae Gondrezick (KY-zuhr GONE-dre-zick; born July 27, 1997) is an American professional basketball player and model who last played for the Chicago Sky of the Women's National Basketball Association (WNBA).
+She has previously played for the WNBA's Indiana Fever.

+Early life and college

-Gondrezick attended Benton Harbor High School in Michigan.
-She was named 2016 Michigan Miss Basketball and Michigan Gatorade POY playing for Benton Harbor High School with her mom serving as an assistant coach.
+Gondrezick played basketball at Benton Harbor High School in Benton Harbor, Michigan, where her mother served as an assistant coach.
+She was named 2016 Michigan Miss Basketball and Michigan Gatorade POY.
 Gondrezick averaged 40.5 points per game as senior and graduated as No. 2 scorer in Michigan girls history (2,827).
+She holds the Michigan High School Athletic Association record for points in a game when she scored 72 in a playoff game.
 She played college basketball at the University of Michigan and West Virginia University.